NHACP-IF/NHACP-specification/nhacp-specification.md

 For requests that can return an error, there is a well-defined set of error codes with standard meanings.
 See the ERROR response below.

+In the original NHACP draft, the ERROR response could have returned a detailed error message in every response.
+However, this requires that applications always have a buffer large enough to receive this error response (which was over 256 bytes in length).

+To address this concern, the behavior (but not the format) of the ERROR response has been changed to only include the fixed-sized portions of the response in the default ERROR response.
+This allows requests that can return an ERROR response to have a buffer as small as 4 bytes to receive the initial error indication.
+A new GET-ERROR-DETAILS request has been added for applications that wish to get detailed error information.
+See the GET-ERROR-DETAILS request below.

 ## Switching to the new protocol

 The NABU application switches to the new protocol by sending a